Meet Our Staff

 When Kaylin isn’t at work, you can find her on skis, playing outside, traveling and enjoying the company of friends.

 Community Cupboard Program Manager

-Bob has been working for Upper Valley MEND since the Spring of 2009.
+Bob has been working for Upper Valley MEND since the spring of 2009.
 He originally joined the organization as an Administrative Assistant and has been the Program Manager for the Community Cupboard since 2010.
 Originally from Bellows Falls, Vermont, Bob moved to Bellingham, Washington in 2000 as an Americorps*VISTA volunteer with the American Red Cross, and has lived in the Northwest off and on ever since.
-Prior to joining Upper Valley MEND he was able to fulfill a lifelong dream of completing a long-term international volunteer placement; he spent two years as a Community Development Advisor in Zambia (Africa) with Voluntary Services Overseas (VSO).
+Prior to joining Upper Valley MEND he was able to fulfill a lifelong dream of completing a long-term international volunteer placement when he spent two years as a Community Development Advisor in Zambia, Africa, with Voluntary Services Overseas (VSO).
 He has a Bachelors of Science degree in Community Development and Applied Economics from the University of Vermont.

 Bob enjoys spending quality time with his wife and son, as well as all sorts of outdoor recreation, music, good food, and the company of friends.

 Cornerstone Community Program Manager